koenrane/KR-new-site/content/satisficers-tend-to-seek-power-instrumental-convergence-via.md

 Planning agents are more "top-down" than RL training, but a Monte Carlo tree search agent still isn't e.g. approximating Boltzmann-rational leaf node selection.
 A bounded agent won't be considering _all_ of the possible trajectories it can induce.
 Maybe it just knows how to induce some subset of available outcome lotteries $C'\subsetneq C$.
 Then, considering only the things it knows how to do, it _does_ e.g. select one Boltzmann-rationally (sometimes it'll fail to choose the highest-EU plan, but it's more probable to choose higher-utility plans).

-As long as {power-seeking things the agent knows how to do} contains $n$ copies of {non-power-seeking things the agent knows how to do}, then the theorems will still apply.
+As long as \{power-seeking things the agent knows how to do\} contains $n$ copies of \{non-power-seeking things the agent knows how to do\}, then the theorems will still apply.
 I think this is a reasonable model of bounded cognition.

 # Discussion